Water Drop LA brings water to unhoused neighbors on Skid Row | Daily Trojan

 Since the first distribution July 19 where they gave away more than 800 gallons of water, the water drops have been scaling up every weekend, allowing the group to distribute greater amounts more effectively.
 Each week, the group buys five pallets of gallons of water, which is about 1,500 gallons, as well as two pallets of smaller 16.9-ounce bottles to distribute in case the group runs out or someone cannot carry the big gallons.
 Fifty to 60 volunteers participate each Sunday, with a waitlist of about 20 additional sign-ups.
 The volunteers are sorted into about 20 cars filled with water and given different geographical areas to tackle.

-The three founders met while at USC, but became closer over the summer leading up to the defining moment of making burritos.
+The three founders met while at USC, but became closer over the summer.
 Cataño and Montanez both graduated from their undergraduate programs in Spring 2020.
 Cataño is now getting her master’s of urban planning from the Sol Price School of Public Policy.
 Cummings, a senior majoring in law, history and culture, is taking the fall semester off to work on Water Drop LA full time.

 “Catie [Cummings] and I met in D.C. while we were doing an academic program for USC about two years ago,” Cataño said.
 “We became friends that way.
 We lost touch my senior year but reconnected while we were both studying for LSATs.
 Kate [Montanez] and I met at the beginning of senior year but got closer because we were protesting together, got arrested together and now we’re married for life.”